Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_5/README.md

 A typical manual test session looks like this:

-1. Launch the System: Start the core nodes of the robot.
-This might be in a simulator like `Gazebo`, or it might be just the processing stack.
-You would also launch visualization tools like `RViz`.
+1. Launch the System: Start the core nodes of the robot, along with visualization tools like `Rviz` to be able to monitor the progress.
 2. Provide Input: Instead of launching the drivers (like the camera or lidar node), use `ros2 bag play`.
 This feeds the recorded data (for example, `/scan`, `/camera/image_raw`) into the system.
 3. Observe and Verify: The engineer watches the output:
     - In `RViz`: "Does the robot's navigation visualization show it reaching the goal?"
-    - In `Gazebo`: "Does the simulated robot arm move to the correct object?"
     - In the terminal: "Did the mission control node log 'MISSION_COMPLETE'?"
 4. Analyze: If it fails, now it's possible to debug the running nodes, knowing the input data is identical every single time.

 This workflow is incredibly powerful but has one major drawback: it's not automated.
 It relies on a human to launch, observe, and judge success.

+> [!NOTE]
+> There will be cases where the rosbag won't be enough or where it's necessary to test other features in a known environment.
+In these cases, starting a simulator like `Gazebo` along with playing the rosbag is a good idea, but it's not common.

 ### Using Simulation Data